COS301-SE-2023/Pronto/Readme.md

 # Extra Information

 ### Refer to the technical installation Manual for all inforamtion regarding how to install and run the app.
+### For directions/clarification on how to use the app, refer to the user manual.

 ### Feel free to contact the team via our email address: AgileArchitectsCapstone@gmail.com